We are being treated to beautiful weather this summer, and whilst this is enjoyable for us humans, it can be a bit much for our dogs!

 This trick works best in a room with no carpet, so if you have any carpet-free rooms you can set up the perfect cold sanctuary for your pooch.
 If you have carpet, don’t worry you can simply place some cool mats on the floor.

-Whether you’re staying in the UK or travelling abroad with your pup, you’ll now know how to cool your dog down this summer.
+Whether you’re staying in the UK or travelling abroad with your pup, you’ll now know how to cool your dog down this summer and enjoy safe pet travel.
 We hope you and your pup have a great time in the sunshine and make some memories that will last a lifetime!

 If you would like any advice for travelling with your dog, please get in touch with our team who will be happy to help.